smileinnovation/imannotate/README.md

 # Image annotation for Machine Learning

-Recurrent Neural Networks needs to have annotated images to learn how to get object to recognize in images, that means that you need to give image and _bounding boxes_ of each object to recognize when you train your model.
+Convolutional Neural Networks require annotated images to learn how to get recognize objects in images, which means that you need to give both the image and _bounding boxes_ of each object to recognize when you train your model.
 And you will need **a lot** of annotations to ensure a good train!

 Imannotate is an API and Web interface built to help to create that dataset.
-You will be able to manage projects and users to participate to annotation.
+You will be able to manage projects and users can participate in annotation.

 ## Installation